 Diabetes Complications and Potassium

 Complications of diabetes, a disease characterized by chronic high blood glucose levels, may cause potassium levels to be too low or too high.
 Treatment for diabetic ketoacidosis, a complication of diabetes that occurs in conjunction with uncontrolled high blood sugar and high blood levels of acids called ketones, can cause low potassium levels, which can result in in heart, muscle and nerve problems.
 Complications from diabetes can also cause potassium levels to rise.
-Diabetics being treated for high blood glucose while on long-term dialysis treatment can develop severe hyperkalemia, or excessively high potassium levels.
+People with diabetes being treated for high blood glucose while on long-term dialysis treatment can develop severe hyperkalemia, or excessively high potassium levels.

 Magnesium and Potassium